zacharykitt/spocli/readme.md

 ## Future Dev Plans

 * update the new-releases function to output album artist information
-* improve linux player support by adding error-handling
+* improve player support by adding error-handling
 * expand player support for osx and windows
 * allow for program persistence so item id and uris can be passed to other functions more easily